 If a court determines that the Class B common stock is no longer entitled to special voting rights, we would lose our rights to manage Charter Holdco.
-In addition to the investment company risks discussed above, this could materially impact the value of the Class A common stock.
+In addition to the investment company risks discussed above, this could materially impact the value of the Class A common stock and the notes.